larpchronicles/rules/rules-topics/999_changelog.md

 ### Life & Death
 * DEATH does not remove any effects unless effect specifies otherwise.
+* Codified that someone can dissipate and resurrect to refuse effects except for decimate.
+* Codified when a player resurrects all Non-Ritual effects are removed unless otherwise told by Plot.

 ### Status Effects
 * DRAIN lasts 5 minutes.